PrivateBin/docker-nginx-fpm-alpine/README.md

 The two processes, Nginx and php-fpm, are started by supervisord, which will also try to restart the services in case they crash.

 Nginx is required to serve static files and caches them, too.
-Requests to the index.php (which is the only PHP file exposed in the document root at /var/www) are passed on to php-fpm via fastCGI to port 9000.
-All other PHP files and the data are stored in /srv.
+Requests to the index.php (which is the only PHP file exposed in the document root at /var/www) are passed on to php-fpm via a socket at /run/php-fpm.sock.
+All other PHP files and the data are stored under /srv.

-The Nginx setup supports only HTTP, so make sure that you run another webserver as reverse proxy in front of this for HTTPS offloading and reducing the attack surface on your TLS stack.
+The Nginx setup supports only HTTP, so make sure that you run a reverse proxy in front of this for HTTPS offloading and reducing the attack surface on your TLS stack.
 The Nginx in this image is set up to deflate/gzip text content.

-During the build of the image, the opcache & GD PHP modules are compiled from source and the PrivateBin release archive is downloaded from Github.
-All the downloaded Alpine packages and the PrivateBin archive are validated using cryptographic signatures to ensure the have not been tempered with, before deploying them in the image.
+During the build of the image the PrivateBin release archive and the s6 overlay binaries are downloaded from Github.
+All the downloaded Alpine packages, s6 overlay binaries and the PrivateBin archive are validated using cryptographic signatures to ensure they have not been tempered with, before deploying them in the image.